polylang/polylang/readme.txt

 * Ability to use the WooCommerce REST API (available with Polylang Pro).
 * **Access to a Premium Support for personalized assistance.**

-Neither of them will allow to do automated translation.

 = Our other free plugins =

 * [WPML to Polylang](https://wordpress.org/plugins/wpml-to-polylang/) allows migrating from WPML to Polylang.